nizans/graphology-web-project/README.md

 npm run dev
 ```

-The following env variables must be provided with a `.env` file:
+The following env variables must be provided with a `.env` file on the root folder:

 ```
 MONGO_CONN_STRING=